Fleek-PIatform/website/src/content/docs/Platform/Deployments/index.md

 Once the deployment is completed you will be able to configure your custom domain.
 To do this, go to the settings page and click on the domains tab.
 In this page you will be able to add your custom domain and configure it to use your site.

-You can follow a guide on how to configure your custom domain [here](/docs/Domains/custom-domains).
+You can follow a guide on how to configure your custom domain [here](/guides/troubleshooting-dns-domains-record-update-fleek).

 ### Configure your ENS domain

 You can also configure your ENS domain.
 To do this, go to the settings page and click on the domains tab.
 In this page you will be able to add your ENS domain and configure it to use your site.

-You can follow a guide on how to configure your ENS domain [here](/docs/Domains/ens).
+You can follow a guide on how to configure your ENS domain [here](/guides/guide-ens-domains-ipfs-ethereum-name-service).

 ## Concurrent Deployments

-Currently Fleek support one deployment at a time.
+Currently Fleek supports one deployment at a time.
 This means that if you trigger a new deployment while another one is running, the new deployment will be queued and will start once the current deployment is completed.
 Possibilities of concurrent deployments will come soon with the new billing plans.

 ## Purging Cache